adriancorrendo/metrica/README.md

 <!-- badges: end -->

-The goal of the *metrica* package is to offer users of point-forecast models a toolbox with error metrics accounting for different aspects of the agreement between predicted and observed values.
+The goal of the *metrica* package is to offer users of point-forecast models a complete toolbox with error metrics accounting for different aspects of the agreement between predicted and observed values.

 <img src="man/figures/metrica_logo.png" height="300" align="right"/>